nilcons/jbig2enc-static/README.md

+# nilcons/jbig2enc-static

+The only addition here compared to upstream https://github.com/agl/jbig2enc is that we have a `compile-static.sh` script, that uses docker and Debian to compile a jbig2enc binary, that is almost static: it only dynamically loads the basic libraries (libc, libm, libpthread, libdl) with a very stable and forward compatible ABI.

+If you compile yourself a binary like this, it will be good to go for years.
+We also commit occasionally into the repository a compiled binary, you can use this at your own risk.

+# Original README

 This is an encoder for [JBIG2](fcd14492.pdf).

 JBIG2 encodes bi-level (1 bpp) images using a number of clever tricks to get